Back to National Guide

 Hiring a Licensed Waterproofer in NSW

-• Current NSW waterproofing licence number
+• Current NSW waterproofing licence number (verify on the NSW Fair Trading licence search)

-• Compliance certificate on completion
+• Compliance certificate issued on completion

-• Confirmation of pre-tiling inspection if membrane is replaced
+• Pre-tiling inspection confirmed if membrane is replaced

 How We Calculate